Department of Sociology

 Financial aid and scholarships are available for those who qualify.

-A minimum of 15 hours is required for this certificate.
+A minimum of 15 hours is required for the Family and Social Welfare Certificate.

 Learn more about the admissions process by filling out the form above or contacting an Enrollment Navigator today.

 SOCY 3010 — Sociology of Human Sexuality

 SOCY 4650 — Sociology of Adulthood and Aging

 HIST 4219 — Depression, Affluence and Anxiety: U.S. History, 1929 to the Present